K455U/AngularWidgetProjectForFliq/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.

+The project was created by Kasperi Mannersalo and Henry Jaas as part of a course named a Software Engineering Project at Vaasa University of Applied Sciences for Fliq.

+The purpose of this project was to develop an external Angular Widget for Fliq’s Digital Workspace.
+The application itself is a simple notepad, where you can write and save the written text locally, as well as change and save the color locally.

+The release candidate version of the application can be viewed online here: https://henryjaas.github.io

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.